• USD

 After lunch, visit Kirstenbosch National Botanical Garden on the eastern slopes of Table Mountain.
 The garden’s curated sections showcase South Africa’s plant diversity, with highlights such as medicinal and fragrance plantings and the elevated Boomslang canopy walkway.
 Your guide can tailor the route to your pace, focusing on scenic lawns, mountain backdrops, and seasonal displays.
 Return to the hotel in the late afternoon with time free for shopping, a relaxed dinner, or an optional evening at the Waterfront.

-Day 5: Cape Town / Winelands
+Day 4: Cape Town / Overberg / Winelands

 Overnight: Le Franschhoek